 Jeff Hansen, P.E.

-Jeff views reclaimed water as an important tool in a utility’s water resource toolbox.
+He views reclaimed water as an important tool in a utility’s water resource toolbox.
 His interest in the topic was sparked during his graduate school years when he assisted The Boeing Company on optimizing a reverse osmosis-based industrial water recycling system.
-He has become heavily involved in supporting the development of new and growing municipal reclaimed water programs in the Pacific Northwest, working with utilities such as the LOTT Clean Water Alliance; Cities of Olympia and Lacey, WA; King County, WA; and the City of Meridian, ID.
+He has become heavily involved in supporting the development of new and growing municipal reclaimed water programs in the Pacific Northwest, working with utilities such as the LOTT Clean Water Alliance; Cities of Olympia and Lacey, Washington; King County, Washington; and the City of Meridian, Idaho.